klaig/SDATravelAgencyBackend/README.md

     Home
     Setting up the tour offer (administrator)
     Search for tours by given criteria
-    "Purchase" the trip - calculation of the final amount according to the number of people (optional) Additional services: car rental, optional trips (optional) Configuration of restrictions related to passport and visas
+    "Purchase" the tour - calculation of the final amount according to the number of people

 Technologies

-    Spring + Hibernate
+    Spring + Hibernate + Angular
-    (optional) Frontend in Angular/React/Thymeleaf

-Basic entities (Proposal)
+Basic Entities:
 Continent

     name

 Country

     name